louislam/uptime-kuma/ansible/README.md

 you can use other ansible playbook options too

 > Note: Replace `<uptime kuma domain>` with your desired domain for uptime kuma
+> If you are not using root user as your ansible_user use -bK option to become root